FlatIO/embed-client/test/README.md

 ### Step 3: Create some testing score

 In order to properly run the tests you'll have to create three scores on your account.
-All the scores must be created by importing the fixture available in `/test/integration/fixtures/` of the `embed-client` repository.
+All the scores must be created by importing the fixtures available in `/test/integration/fixtures/` of the `embed-client` repository.

 Go to your library: `https://flat.ovh:3000/my-library`.